AHRQ’s Support of the USPSTF

 The Agency for Healthcare Research and Quality

 The Agency for Healthcare Research and Quality (AHRQ) is an agency within the U.S. Department of Health and Human Services (HHS).
-AHRQ's mission is to produce evidence to make health care safer, higher quality, more accessible, equitable, and affordable, and to work within HHS and with other partners to make sure that the evidence is understood and used.
-The 1998 Public Health Service Act and the 2010 Patient Protection and Affordable Care Act authorize and require AHRQ to convene the USPSTF and to provide scientific, administrative, and dissemination support.
+AHRQ's mission is to produce evidence to make health care safer, higher quality, more accessible, and more affordable, and to work within HHS and with other partners to make sure that the evidence is understood and used.
+The Public Health Service Act authorizes and requires AHRQ to convene the USPSTF and to provide scientific, administrative, and dissemination support.
 Specifically, the USPSTF program within AHRQ's Center for Evidence and Practice Improvement (CEPI) is charged with providing this support to the USPSTF.

 How AHRQ Supports the USPSTF